alcy/perf-cal-2020/pcal20.md

 correspond to the quiescent period during the 24 hour window and conversely, the higher values of N correspond to the heaviest daily traffic.

-What is not apparent from a simple scatterplot of those data is that they tend to fall along two line segments:
+What is not apparent in a simple scatterplot of those data is that they tend to fall along two lines:
-  1. the diagonal red line (up to N = 300)
+  1. the diagonal red line (up to N < 300)
-  1. the horizontal red line (for N > 300)
+  1. the horizontal red line (for N >= 300)

-That knee in the data is indicated by the vertical arrow.
+That knee in the data at N = 300 is indicated by the vertical arrow.

 The red lines represent the *statistical mean* of the measured data&mdash;in the sense of linear regression analysis.
 The variation in the data corresponds to statistical fluctuations